buluma/ansible-role-moodle/README.md

 ## [Exceptions](#exceptions)

-Some variarations of the build matrix do not work.
+Some variations of the build matrix do not work.
 These are the variations and reasons why the build won't work:

 | variation                 | reason                 |
 |---------------------------|------------------------|